What is Light in cricket?

 • If the ball is hard to see on the field, it interferes with both the serving team and the batter: the team’s batsman does not see the ball when he is supposed to serve, and the fielders cannot return it to play after the service has been made.
 In addition, the speed of the ball in a cricket match can reach 160 km / h, which makes playing on the field where the cricketers cannot see the ball extremely traumatic.

-• Bad light does not always mean that it is dark: sometimes the referees are forced to stop the match when the weather is cloudy, and the sky darkens so much that it becomes very difficult to see the ball (usually red) on the field.
+• Bad light in cricket does not always mean that it is dark: sometimes the referees are forced to stop the match when the weather is cloudy, and the sky darkens so much that it becomes very difficult to see the ball (usually red) on the field.

 • Batsmen, wicket-keepers and close-in fielders, who are in danger and in the path of a high-speed ball, are most affected by playing with bad light.